cncf/foundation/webinar-guidelines.md

 ## Webinar content guidelines ##

 * The simplest guideline is that webinar topics should be comparable to what would be accepted in a KubeCon + CloudNativeCon talk.
-* Any platforms, tools, or technologies you are describing must be open source and work with CNCF projects.
+* Any platforms, tools, or technologies you are describing must be open source.
-* No straight product pitches or presenting on closed source technologies.
+* Not allowed:
+  * Sales or marketing pitches
+  * Unlicensed or potentially closed-source technologies
+* Webinars should not be promotional.
-* It is okay to do a comparison of part of the landscape (e.g., cloud native storage), but webinars should not be promotional.
+* It is NOT okay to mislead and misrepresent features of CNCF projects.

 Members can add a slide at the end of their webinar on where to get more information.
 Examples: